Eliciting In-context Retrieval and Reasoning for Long-context Large Language Models: Experiment

 \textbf{Training Details.} We use \icr{}'s training set to fine-tune all models.
 Specifically, we randomly sample 7500, 7500, 5000, and 5000 instances for NaturalQuestions, HotpotQA, FEVER, and WoW, respectively.
 To verify the effectiveness of our proposed methods, we focus our experiments on Mistral-Instruct-7B model \citep{jiang2023mistral}.

-\textbf{Baselines.} We compare our proposed approaches with the baselines outlined in Sec.~\ref{sec:lclm-performance-icr}: Vanilla RAG, Closed-book, and Oracle RAG.
-Our methods as described in Sec.~\ref{sec:eliciting_icr} include three retrieve-then-generate supervised fine-tuning variants — Direct Answer (SFT-DA), Retrieve-then-Answer (SFT-RTA), and Cite-Context-ID (SFT-CCI) — as well as the joint retrieval head training (RetHead) and retrieval attention probing (RAP).
+\textbf{Baselines.} We compare our approaches with the baselines in Sec.~\ref{sec:lclm-performance-icr}: Vanilla RAG, Closed-book, and Oracle RAG.
+We include the traditional ranking pipeline where we use TinyBERT \citep{jiao2020tinybert} and MiniLM \citep{wang2020minilm} fine-tuned on MS Marco passage retrieval corpus \citep{bajaj2016msmarco} to select the top-relevant passages for LCLMs.
+We report their retrieval performance in Appendix~\ref{appendix:reranker-retrieval-performance}.
+We include the direct-answer SFT (SFT-DA) which follows \citeauthor{zhang2024raft} by concatenating the confounders with gold documents for SFT, and our methods in Sec.~\ref{sec:eliciting_icr} include two retrieve-then-generate SFT variants — Retrieve-then-Answer (SFT-RTA), and Cite-Context-ID (SFT-CCI) — and the joint retrieval head training (RetHead) and retrieval attention probing (RAP).